 ‘But yes, at the second table.’

 ‘We mustn’t be counting from the same point.
-The second table by my count is one where there are only two people, beside an old gentleman a little hunchback, red-faced and hideous.’
+The second table by my count is one where there is only, beside an old gentleman, a little hunchback, red-faced and hideous.’

 ‘That is she!’

 Perhaps because Proust died before making a final revision of this book, he lets that tragicomic moment stand without even a sentence reflecting on the gap between imagination and reality.
 We can be glad of that.
 And yet it looks as if Mme Sazerat’s great disillusionment is a kind of hinge: from here on, disparate threads of the narrative are tied up, imagined meanings of long-ago events are punctured, and there’s a general sense of things closing down.